Tsuri-chan/Mortality_Global_Analysis/README.md

-# Mortality Global Analysis
+# Global Mortality  Analysis

-This notebook is part of a portfolio project whose objective is to show the analysis of mortality data using SQL
+This notebook shows the analysis of mortality data using SQL and tableau